 The spirit of the antichrist is at work today, attempting to influence believers to reject everything that has to do with the Holy Spirit’s anointing.
 This rejection takes on many religious forms, but basically it boils down to this: we reject what we can’t control.
 That spirit has worked to reduce the gospel to a mere intellectual message, rather than a supernatural God encounter.
 It tolerates the mention of power if it’s in the past.
 Occasionally it considers that power is appropriate for people in far away places.
 But, never does this spirit expect the anointing of God’s power to be available in the here and now.
 The spirit of control works against one of God’s favorite elements in man: faith.
 Trust is misplaced as it becomes anchored in man’s ability to reason. (page 77, emphasis mine)

 This is classic evidence of conditioning.
 Bill Johnson says that salvation gives us God’s (symbolic?) genetic code, with certain expectations of what we can do.
-He then closes off anyone who hasn’t experienced the supernatural or doubts Johnson’s claims by claiming any dispute is from the antichrist.
+He then closes off anyone who hasn’t experienced the supernatural or doubts Johnson’s claims by insisting that any dispute is from the antichrist.
 By going all-in on the supernatural being evidence of salvation, he claims that anyone who questions or doesn’t experience it is under the influence of Christ’s enemy.

 It’s also worth noting that Johnson draws a line between intellect and experience.
 The book has a pattern of setting the reader against religion, and he often accuses religion of squashing our ability to live out a supernatural life as we’re meant to.
 Here, he makes it clear that truth isn’t what we know but what we experience.
 We must encounter God through the supernatural to truly live in a way that pleases Him.
 Anything less than that is just empty religion.